pancelor/pancelor.github.io/templates/posts/linecook.md

 If you want to leave me a comment, drop it in [this dedicated twitter thread](https://twitter.com/pancelor) I guess?
 You could also [email me](hello@pancelor.com) if you like.
 (Sorry, I haven't figured out a good comments system for my site yet)

+_secret note: there is no twitter thread yet; come back tomorrow after I tweet this out ;)_

 </section>
 <%- include ("/_footer.ejs") %>
 </body>